onehr/crust/README.md

 ## Project Goal
 Support C89 Standard, generate X86_64 Assembly Code from C source code.

+PS.
+Now this compiler is in his bare-metal stage, using it to develop was like using a stick to face the dragon.
+But I will keep developing it until it can compile real-world applications.
+Now I will mainly focus on how to use Rust and build the basic structures.

 ## Now Support
 **Cause now it's in development, so it only supports little features in C**.
 1. Local Variables declaration and assignment